and for the road. You like to drive? If you answer that question in the

 currently with John McLaughlin.

-The 2016 re-issue demands its spot on our Jukebox by virtue of arriving with a DVD of the concert filmed in Nijmegen (the Netherlands) in February seven years ago, during the brief European tour promoting Seven Moons.
+The 2015 re-issue demands its spot on our Jukebox by virtue of arriving with a DVD of the concert filmed in Nijmegen (the Netherlands) in February few years ago, during the brief European tour promoting Seven Moons.
 Truthfully, it's the live version of that disc that really interests us, and from the past only a memorable Sunshine of Your Love and another jewel in White Room, with Trower doing the honours for Eric Clapton on both tracks.
 Not to mention Husband evoking Ginger Baker.

 And for Guitar’s Exchange....this is a loaded double shot of bass and guitar.
 Neither one needs any sort of historical introduction.
 They are History.
 They began to write it with Cream and Procol Harum in the first Ice Age of rock, two dinosaurs who survived the extinction of their species and were capable of joining forces in the 21st century to give us one final lesson in Rhythm & Blues.
 Bruce unfortunately died of a liver ailment in March, 2014.